Donaim/miseq-workflow-pres/slides.md

 TODO: add more about why and what.
 -->

-- Software side is extremely strong and high quality.
+- Software side is maintainable and high quality.
+  - Designed with containerization, reproducibility, and maintainability in mind.
+- Flexible.
+Shown to handle HIV/V3/SarsCov2/HCV...

 ---
 layout: cover